Sukhmani252/Last-Mile-Logistics-Optimization/README.md

 - **Overpayment Analysis:** Analysis of payment data to verify claims of overpayment and identify the underlying reasons.
 - **Cost Structure:** Provides details of each partner's expenses related to their fleet of vehicles.
 - **Profitability Analysis**: Comparison of partners' expenses and payouts to understand profitability.
-- **Cost Calculator**: A dynamic model for calculating cost and payouts.
+- **Cost Calculator**: A standardized model for calculating partners' cost and payouts.

 An interactive dashboard for overpayment analysis: